Source: James Crombie/INPHO

 Sexton is first receiver again and fires a pass to Henshaw, who runs cross-field.
 Ireland are perhaps a little fortunate here not to get pinged for obstruction ahead of the ball by Henderson.

-Henshaw runs in behind and across Henderson, as indicated by white above, with the Ireland lock ahead of the ball and potentially interfering with Belleau.
+Henshaw runs in behind and across Henderson, as indicated by white above, with the Ireland lock ahead of the ball and potentially interfering with Belleau [blue circle].

 The French out-half is possibly too honest here, fighting past Henderson without a major fuss, rather than looking to show Owens that he is being slightly impeded.